broadinstitute/spames/README.md

 Elasticsearch [doesn't immediately make results available to search](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-refresh.html).
 You can force a refresh on every write by setting `RefreshPolicy.Immediate`, but ES warns this can cause performance issues until you give it a chance to fully rebuild the index.

 I've found that `termQuery` on names will sometimes return 0 hits, even with `RefreshPolicy.Immediate`.
 This is because Elasticsearch's search is [_near_ real-time](https://www.elastic.co/guide/en/elasticsearch/guide/current/near-real-time.html), not _actually_ real-time.
-The will turn up
+Things will show up after a refresh, which Elasticsearch does every second by default.
+Or you can force one.

 ## Things untested